Venturing into Indian Cuisine

 Indian food is often served family-style, fostering a sense of community with the meal ritual.
 Many restaurants encourage ordering a variety of dishes and sharing with those around the table.
-If you decide to sample multiple dishes, make sure everything at the table is GF.
+If you decide to sample multiple dishes, make sure everything at the table is gluten-free.
 Enjoying your own entree is fine as well.

 Indian meals generally include these basic components:

-- Basmati rice A great GF foundation for your meal!
+– Basmati rice A great gluten-free foundation for your meal!
 Basmati rice acts as a buffer to the spicy main dish and helps cool the palate.
 Opt for the brown rice for a boost in fiber intake, if available.

-- Proteins Lamb, chicken, and goat are the most common meats due to a variety of religious dietary restrictions in India.
+– Proteins Lamb, chicken, and goat are the most common meats due to a variety of religious dietary restrictions in India.
 Lentils are commonly used as well (lentils which have been certified or labelled gluten-free are safest, due to risk of cross-contact with gluten.
 Gluten-free lentils may be less available when eating out.

 Chutney: A popular type of relish made from fruits, herbs, chilies, and spices.

 These are common Indian food options that you may see at a restaurant or recipes you may decide to make at home:

 – Biryani This is a Basmati rice staple that is similar to Chinese fried rice.
 The rice is seasoned with Indian spices and could contain meat, eggs, or vegetables such as carrots, onions, and peas.
 Can be enjoyed as a main meal or in a smaller portion as a side dish.

 Raita: A creamy condiment made with Indian curd yogurt called dahi that is a delicious cooling counterpart to spicier Indian dishes.
 Can be made with plain yogurt and lightly seasoned with spices like coriander, cumin, and cilantro.